Posted on Oct 13, 2019

-We sat down with Dr. Lee, Clinical Assistant Professor at NYU and expert Breast Imager, to debunk myths about the mammogram callback.
+We sat down with Dr. Lee, expert breast imager and Assistant Professor of Radiology at a major academic center in New York, to debunk myths about the mammogram callback.

 In this interview, we explore what a diagnostic mammogram is, why they matter, and what the liklihood is of a mammogram callback resulting in a negative finding.

 To learn the ins and outs of understanding mammogram callback reasons, how the process works, and what we as women should be asking our physicians - visit part two of our Mammogram Callbacks Series.

 [DocPanel] What is a mammogram callback?